vulpesbase/chopwella-booth/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v3 License.
 See `LICENSE` for details.

 ---